-Determine if waste load allocations assigned to the Permittees are being exceeded.
+Determine if WLAs assigned to the Permittees are being exceeded.

-Demonstrate attainment of waste load allocations using methods that have been approved by the Executive Officer.
-Such methods may include TMDL targets, combined waste load allocations and load allocations, or other alternative indicators.
+Demonstrate attainment of WLAs using methods that have been approved by the Executive Officer.
+Such methods may include TMDL targets, combined WLAs and load allocations, or other alternative indicators.

+Demonstrate compliance with section VI (Receiving Water Limitations) and, if applicable, section XII (Watershed Management Plans) of the Order.